Are you masking?

 If you would like to chat through how counselling can help with any issues you experience in relation to the themes explored in this blog - please do make contact with me, Claire Law.

-We can talk through how online counselling or face-to-face counselling at my therapy room in Preston can help any issues you have connected to masking: whether that’s autistic or ADHD masking, masking due to social anxiety, masking around grief and loss or masking as a response to childhood trauma.
+We can talk through how online counselling or face-to-face counselling at my therapy room in Preston can help any issues you have connected to masking: whether that’s Autistic or ADHD masking, masking due to social anxiety, masking around grief and loss or masking as a response to childhood trauma.
 I’d be glad to hear from you.

 References: